AdobeDocs/commerce-merchant-services.en/help/live-search/best-practice.md

 - **Brand Searches** - When users search for a brand name, redirect them to the brand's dedicated page where all products from that brand are listed.

-- **Product Discontinuation** - If a product is discontinued, searches for that product can be redirected to similar products or the new version of the product.
+- **Product Discontinuation** - If a product is discontinued, you can redirect searches for that product to similar products or the new version of the product.

 Search redirects help users find relevant content quickly.
 When users can find content quickly, you reduce frustration, improve satisfaction, and reduce the likelihood of them leaving the site without finding what they need.
 By directing users to the most relevant pages, search redirects can help increase the likelihood of purchases.